-The fixed remuneration component of the 3 most highly remunerated company executives is detailed in Table 1.
+The fixed remuneration component of key management personnel is detailed in Table 1.

 Variable Remuneration

 The objective of the short term incentive program is to link the achievement of the Company's operational targets with the remuneration received by the Executives charged with meeting those targets.
 The total potential short term incentive available is set at a level so as to provide sufficient incentive to the senior manager to achieve the operational targets and such that the cost to the Company is reasonable in the circumstances.